 First Steps in Growing Peppers

 Starting your own hot and sweet peppers from seed gives you selection, growing options, and enjoyment.

-Does it seem too early here in the middle of January to be thinking about starting pepper plants indoors?
+Does it seem too early here in the middle of January to be thinking about starting pepper seeds?
 Not at all.
 Choosing which peppers to grow, and which seed to buy is an important part of the process.
 You not only want peppers that will do well under the conditions found in your summertime garden — especially the length of the season — you also want peppers suited to your taste.
 Finding just the right peppers for your growing conditions and palate takes some study and experience.